ARMmbed/mbed-os-5-docs/docs/porting/target/static_pinmap.md

-<h2 id="explicit-pinmap-port">Explicit Pinmap extension</h2>
+<h2 id="static-pinmap-port">Static Pinmap extension</h2>

-The **Explicit Pinmap extension** allows the peripheral configuration (pin/periheral/function) to be explicitly specified in the HAL API function.
+The **Static Pinmap extension** allows the peripheral configuration (pin/periheral/function) to be staticly specified in the HAL API function.

 ### Overview and background

+In modern MCUs peripherals often can be mapped to different pins and each pin can have multiple functions.
+Mbed supports dynamic pin mapping, meaning that pins can be reconfigured at run time to be used by different driver.
+That provides great flexibility, but it's not free.
+There's non trivial ROM cost to maintain the pinmap tables and infrastructure to parse it.
+In some use cases this flexibility is worth the cost.
+Quite often pin configuration is frozen at hw design stage and doesn't require runtime modification.
+Shifting this configuration to compile time will allow us free memory associated with the dynamic approach.

 HAL APIs making use of pins take these pins in their constructor and use those pins to lookup which peripheral/function to use.
 The process of looking up the peripheral/function requires there to be a pinmap table that maps pins to peripherals/functions.
 This pinmap table takes up ROM which could be saved if the pinmap wasn't used.
-Explicit pinmap extension provides additional HAL API/constructors which takes pinmap as a parameter where pin/peripheral/function is specified explicitly and there is no need to use the pinmap tables.
+Static pinmap extension provides additional HAL API/constructors which takes pinmap as a parameter where pin/peripheral/function is specified staticly and there is no need to use the pinmap tables.

 Supported peripherals:
  - `PWM`
  - `AnalogIn`
  - `AnalogOut`
  - `SPI`
  - `I2C`
  - `UART`
  - `QSPI`
  - `CAN`

 ### Requirements and assumptions

-1. Provide types which will hold explicit pinmaps for peripherals(`PWM`, `AnalogIn`, `AnalogOut`, `SPI`, `I2C`, `UART`, `QSPI`, `CAN`).
+1. Provide types which will hold static pinmaps for peripherals(`PWM`, `AnalogIn`, `AnalogOut`, `SPI`, `I2C`, `UART`, `QSPI`, `CAN`).
-2. Provide `xxx_init_direct(xxx_t *obj, explicit_pinmap_t *)` functions to HAL API (these functions will not use pinmap tables).
+2. Provide `xxx_init_direct(xxx_t *obj, static_pinmap_t *)` functions to HAL API (these functions will not use pinmap tables).
-3. Provide additional constructors in drivers layer which will use the `xxx_init_direct(xxx_t *obj, explicit_pinmap_t*)` HAL functions.
+3. Provide additional constructors in drivers layer which will use the `xxx_init_direct(xxx_t *obj, static_pinmap_t*)` HAL functions.
-4. Provide default weak implementations of `xxx_init_direct(explicit_pinmap_t *)` functions.
-These functions will call standard `xxx_init(xxx_t *obj, PinName, ...)` function (backward compatibility for targets which do not support explicit pinmap mechanism).
+4. Provide default weak implementations of `xxx_init_direct(static_pinmap_t *)` functions.
+These functions will call standard `xxx_init(xxx_t *obj, PinName, ...)` function (backward compatibility for targets which do not support static pinmap mechanism).
 5. Provide `constexpr` utility functions to lookup for pin mapping in compile time (requires C++14).
 6. Provide `constexpr` pin-map tables in the header file.
 7. Provide macros for the pin-map tables.
-8. Provide `EXPLICIT_PINMAP_READY` macro in `PinNames.h`.
+8. Provide `STATIC_PINMAP_READY` macro in `PinNames.h`.

-### Implementing explicit pin-map extension
+### Implementing static pin-map extension

 Most of the above points are already implemented.
-If you want to make explicit pinmap available on your platform please perform the following steps:
+If you want to make static pinmap available on your platform please perform the following steps:

-- Provide implementation of `xxx_init_direct(xxx_t *obj, explicit_pinmap_t *)` function (which does not use pinmap tables).
+- Provide implementation of `xxx_init_direct(xxx_t *obj, static_pinmap_t *)` function (which does not use pinmap tables).
     - `xxx_init()` will use pinmap tables to determine associated peripheral/function with the given pins, populate the pin-map structure and call void `xxx_init_direct()`.
-    - `xxx_init_direct()` will perform peripheral initialization using given explicit pinmap structure.
+    - `xxx_init_direct()` will perform peripheral initialization using given static pinmap structure.

 Example implementation below: